Billy Price (actor)

-William Price (born 22 April 2000) is an English actor, known for portraying the role of Sid Sumner in the Channel 4 soap opera, Hollyoaks.
+William Price (born 22 April 2000) is an English actor, known for playing Sid Sumner in the Channel 4 soap opera, Hollyoaks.
 Prior to joining Hollyoaks, Price appeared in various theatre productions including Goodnight Mister Tom and To Kill a Mockingbird.
 For his role as Sid, he was nominated for a National Television Award for Serial Drama Performance.

 Early life

 William Price was born on 22 April 2000 in Bishop's Stortford, Hertfordshire.
 He attended Northgate End primary school and the Bishop's Stortford High School.
 He has stated that his first interest in acting was when he was 10, and saw a production of Billy Elliot the Musical; he turned to his mother and stated that he wanted to pursue acting, and signed up for an audition for an acting school on the way out.
 Until the age of 18, Price competed in cricket and rugby tournaments, but chose to pursue acting as a career.